-On Sunday afternoons, I then sneak an hour (hoping that the kids will play away nicely) and get a lot of preparation out of the way, to really help save time when we get in every afternoon.
+On Sunday afternoons, I then sneak an hour, and get a lot of preparation out of the way, to really help save time on meal prep during the week.
 This usually involves chopping veggies, pre-cooking grains and even making up "smoothie packs" for the freezer, ready to be taken out in the mornings and just tossed into the blender.
-(This one I mentally high-five myself for on the craziest of mornings, when I am knee-deep in nappies and hair braiding and trying to get my mascara on without smearing it.)

 4. Overlap ingredients